Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 <a name="control"></a>
 ## Control playback

-To start, pause, and stop the playback.
-Follow the steps below:
+To start, pause, and stop the playback, follow the steps below:

 -   To start synthesizing the text added in the queue and play the resulting sound data in sequence, use the `Play()` method of the [Tizen.Uix.Tts.TtsClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.Tts.TtsClient.html) class.